You need to activate javascript for this site.

 1.3.
 Modes and Aesthetics of Documentary

-2. Research and point of view
+2. Research and Point of View

-2.3.
-Social Actors: staging and spontaneity
+2.2.
+Social Actors: Reenacting and Spontaneity

-3. The Mise-en-Scène of the Documentary
+3. The Mise-en-Scène of Documentary

 3.1.
-The writing
+The Dispositive

 3.2.
-The word
+The Action

 3.3.
-The action
+The Word

 3.4.
-The device
+The Writing

 Main Bibliography Barraud, C. & Sena, N. org.
 (2010).
 Heddy Honigmann: Ouvir as Histórias.
 Indie Lisb.